 Surveys are for staff, parents and students, and can be administered individually or in a group setting.

-A modified extract from the survey is presented in Figure 20.139 Programs could use a similar survey in their evaluations of program graduates' impact on school climate.
+A modified extract from the survey is presented in Table 12 below.99 Programs could use a similar survey in their evaluations of program graduates' impact on school climate.